CurveDocs/curve-docs/docs/fees/original-architecture/burner.md

 !!! description "`UnderlyingBurner.execute() -> bool:`"

-    Function to deposit all the tokens into 3pool and transfer the recieved 3CRV to the FeeDistributor contract.
+    Function to deposit all the tokens into 3Pool and transfer the received 3CRV to the FeeDistributor contract.

     ??? quote "Source code"